MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 2. Create a Power Automate flow that:

-    - Is triggered when the guide event is created (when a user selects a response step).
+    - Is triggered when the guide event is created (when a user selects a response step)

-    - Sets a condition for the guide event **Step Id** field that contains the Step Id.
+    - Sets a condition for the guide event **Step Id** field that contains the Step Id

-    - Writes the date to the Excel spreadsheet.
+    - Writes the date to the Excel spreadsheet

 ## Create the spreadsheet